A longtime Park City detective is investigating what to do when she leaves the Police Department.

 Ford arrived in Park City from the state police in Connecticut.
 She recalled Park City circa 1983 being a far different community than nowadays.
 There was not a stoplight in the city, she said, and Deer Valley Resort was still relatively new.
-Over the years, she said, crime fighting has changed in Park City as the city grew.

 She said the Police Department in recent years has investigated a higher number of white collar cases than it did during the early part of her career.
 Embezzlement and mortgage fraud claims have risen, she said.
 The "abundance of money" in Park City has made white collar crime more prevalent than it is in other smaller communities, Ford said, commending the Police Department's white collar investigative work.

 Rick Ryan, the department's captain over investigations, has worked with Ford since he began his Park City career in 1985, describing Ford as "tenacious about making sure she did everything she could for the victim."

 "I don't think there's anything she didn't have the ability to investigate, no matter what the case was," Ryan said, highlighting Ford's work in the investigations of the homicides of Patricia Blanchard and Michael Hirschey as well as numerous child abuse and sexual assault cases.

 The police in Park City work in a community with a diverse group of people living in the city or visiting.
 She said the Police Department, for a small agency, must regularly assist or investigate people in vastly different economic situations and people of different cultures.